Local, state, and federal laws

 - Allowing persons unable to maintain their homes to have homemakers; and

 The Chicago Human Rights Ordinance, Municipal Code of Chicago, Title 2, Chapter 160, prohibits certain forms of discrimination not covered under the federal statutes.
-The ordinance provides redress to housing discrimination based on age, marital status, sexual orientation, source of income, and military discharge status.
+The ordinance provides redress to housing discrimination based on age, marital status, sexual orientation, a source of income, and military discharge status.
 The Cook County Human Rights Ordinance, No. 93-0-13, also covers these types of discrimination.

 Enforcement of judgment